theosintguy/osintdb/README.md

 ### AUR ###

 On Arch Linux (and relatives) osintDB (`osintdb-git`) can be installed through the AUR and your favorite AUR helper (e.g. `paru`).
-As of now there is no `wails` package in the AUR so it has to be installed manually beforehand.
+Currently, there is no `wails` package in the AUR so it has to be installed manually beforehand.

 ```sh
 paru -S osintdb-git